Athens in the 5th century BC: Age of Pericles

 The Athenian elite lived modestly and without great luxuries, compared to the elites of other ancient states.
-There were very few great fortunes and land ownership was not concentrated: 71–73% of the citizen population owned 60–65% of the land, whereas the Gini coefficient for citizen population has been calculated as 0.708.
+There were few great fortunes and land ownership was not concentrated: 71–73% of the citizen population owned 60–65% of the land, whereas the Gini coefficient for citizen population has been calculated as 0.708.
 The economy was based on maritime commerce and manufacturing, according to Amemiya's estimates, 56% of Athens' GDP was derived from manufacturing.
 Agriculture was also important, but it did not produce enough to feed the populace, so most food had to be imported (it is estimated that the carrying capacity of Attica's soil was between 84,000 and 150,000, while the population was 300,000 to 350,000 in 431 BC).

 The state oversaw all the major religious festivals.
 The most important one was the Panathenaia in honor of the goddess Athena, a ritual procession carried out once a year in May and once every four years in July, in which the town presented a new veil (peplos) to the old wooden statue of Athena Poliada.
 Phidias immortalized this procession in the frieze of the Parthenon, which is currently at the British Museum.
 In the July Panathenaia (Great Panathenaia), large competitions were organized which included gymnastics and horseback riding, the winners of which received amphoras full of sacred olive oil as a prize.
 The other important festival was the dramatic Dionysia in honour of Dionysus where tragedies and comedies were performed.

 Education

 The education of boys began in their own home up until the age of seven when they had to attend school.
 There, they had several teachers who taught them to read and write, as well as subjects such as mathematics and music.
 Boys also had to take part in physical education classes where they were prepared for future military service with activities such as wrestling, racing, jumping and gymnastics.
 At eighteen they served in the army and were instructed on how to bear arms.
-Physical education was very intense and many of the boys ended up becoming true athletes.
+Physical education was intense and some of the boys ended up becoming true athletes.
 In addition to these compulsory lessons, the students had the chance to discuss and learn from the great philosophers, grammarians and orators of the time.
 Some poor people had to stay at home and help their parents.
 However, Aristophanes and Socrates, though they were poor, became famous and successful.